josephg/Chipmunk-js/README.md

 This is a port of the [Chipmunk Physics](http://chipmunk-physics.net/) library to Javascript!

-Its not complete.

 ## Caveats

-- Some features are not implemented.
-Namely:
-  - The spatial hash - based space
-  - Joints.
-(The infrastructure is there, but the joints themselves haven't been ported yet)
-- It is much slower than the C version (duh, its in javascript).
-Specifically, physics simulations using chipmunk-js run between 3-7 times slower than the C equivalent.
-I expect to make big improvements to that over the next few months.
+- It is slower than the C version (duh, its in javascript).
+Specifically, physics simulations using chipmunk-js runs about 3 times slower than the C equivalent.
+- I haven't implemented chipmunk's spatial hash, and I have no intention to do so.

 # Usage